Application of Quantum Machine Learning using the Quantum Variational Classifier Method to High Energy Physics Analysis at the LHC on IBM Quantum Computer Simulator and Hardware with 10 qubits

 In this study, we employ the quantum variational classifier method in a \ttH\ (H $\rightarrow$ 2 photons) physics analysis and a \Hmumu\ physics analysis, two recent flagship physics analyses at the LHC, using IBM gate-model quantum computers.
 Our goal is to explore and to demonstrate, in a proof of principle experiment, the potential of quantum computers can be a new computational paradigm for big data analysis in high energy physics.
 An earlier study in a ggH (H $\rightarrow$ 2 photons) physics analysis using D-wave quantum annealers was performed by A. Mott et al.~\cite{maria}.

 \textbf{Two recent LHC flagship physics analyses:} The observation of \ttH\ production (Higgs boson production in association with a top quark pair) in 2018 by the ATLAS and CMS experiments~\cite{atlastth,cmstth} was a significant milestone for the understanding of fundamental particles and interactions.
 It confirmed the interactions between the Higgs boson and the top quark, which is the heaviest known fundamental particle.
-See Figure~\ref{fig1} (a) for a representative Feynman diagram for \ttH\ production.
+The measurement of the Higgs-top coupling strength could refine our understanding of the Higgs mechanism and provide important handles to new physics.
 As \ttH\ only accounts for about 1$\%$ of the total Higgs boson production at the LHC, its observation was extremely challenging.
-Here we address a channel where the Higgs boson decays into two photons and the two top quarks decay into jets.
+Here we address a channel where the Higgs boson decays into two photons ($\Hgamgam$) and the two top quarks decay into jets.
 To ensure the results are as realistic as possible, we closely follow an analysis strategy similar to that employed by ATLAS~\cite{atlastth}.
-Starting from reconstructed events with two photons and at least three jets, we train classifiers to separate the \ttH\ (H $\rightarrow$ two photons) signal from the non-Higgs two-photon background using 23 kinematic variables similar to those in~\cite{atlastth}.
+Starting from reconstructed events with two photons and at least three jets, we train classifiers to separate the \ttH\ ($\Hgamgam$) signal from the dominant background of this analysis, the non-resonant two-photon production.
+See Figure~$\ref{fig1}$ for representative Feynman diagrams for $\ttH$ production (a), $\Hgamgam$ decay (b), and non-resonant two-photon production (c).
+The training is using 23 kinematic variables similar to those in~\cite{atlastth}: the transverse momentum $p_T$, pseudo-rapidity $\eta$ and $b$-tagging status of up to 6 leading jets, the magnitude of the missing transverse momentum, as well as the $p_T$/$m_{\gamma\gamma}$ ($m_{\gamma\gamma}$ denotes invariant mass of the photon pair) and $\eta$ of the two photons.